Office of the Auditor General Manitoba: History

-Reporting directly to the Department of the Provincial Treasurer, the Comptrolling and Audit Branch (or, Office of the Comptroller-General) was established in 1916 and assumed the functions of the Audit Office.
-The Branch was formed by an amendment to The Treasury Act that stipulated the need for greater security concerning the expenditure of public funds and for a more efficient means of keeping public accounts.
-This followed the findings of the 1916 Mathers Inquiry, a royal commission into government misuse of public funds related to the construction of the new Legislative Building (a scandal that resulted in the resignation of Premier Rodmond Roblin).
+Reporting directly to the Executive Council and the Provincial Treasurer, the Comptrolling and Audit Branch was established in 1915 and assumed the functions of the previous Audit Department.
+The Branch was formed by an amendment to The Treasury Department Act that stipulated the need for greater security concerning the expenditure of public funds and for a more efficient means of keeping public accounts.
+This followed the findings of the 1915 "Mathers Inquiry", a royal commission into government misuse of public funds related to the construction of the new Legislative Building led by contractor Thomas Kelly (a scandal that resulted in the resignation of the Premier).

 The Branch amalgamated the functions of the former Audit Office with several comptrolling functions that were previously attached to the Office of the Provincial Treasurer into a centralized, quasi-independent entity that reported directly to both Executive Council and the Provincial Treasurer.
-The Branch divided its auditing functions between the offices of the Auditor of Revenue, the Auditor of Disbursements, and the Auditor of Purchases, which were overseen by an appointed comptroller-general.
-The comptroller-general directed the overall auditing of receipts and expenditures made by the Government of Manitoba and was also responsible for preparing all government cheques prior to their issuance by the provincial treasurer.
+The Branch divided its auditing functions into three separate parts: an Auditor of Revenue, an Auditor of Disbursements, and an Auditor of Purchases, which were overseen by an appointed Comptroller-General.
+The Comptroller-General directed the overall auditing of receipts and expenditures made by the Government of Manitoba and was also responsible for preparing all government cheques prior to their issuance by the Provincial Treasurer.